AlinaSapronova/MyFirstRepository/README.md

-This is a repo for learning git
+This was realy hard for me!!!!